RomanBoegli/godbbench/README.md

 ![](/docs/assets/showcase_insert.png)

 Moving on to the first selection benchmark, namely `select_before_index`, the results become less obvious.
 This time, the Y-Axis of the chart represents the operations per second.
 Thus, higher values testify higher performance.
-The two relational databases again consistently outperform Neo4j in all order of multiplicities.
+The two relational databases again consistently outperform Neo4j in all order of iteration counts.
 PostgreSQL is slightly slower than MySQL except for the runs with `100`, `500` and `10000` iterations.
+The inconsistent trend with increasing iteration counts can be explained with different execution plans that become applicable after a certain amount of records must be processed.

 ![](/docs/assets/showcase_selectbefore.png)

 The second selection benchmark `select_after_index` performed the identical selection task but with an antecedent index creation.
 The introduction of the index affected the MySQL database more positively than it did with PostgreSQL and thus makes MySQL a clear winner in this benchmark.
 Neo4j on the other hand remains in the third place.
-It must be mentioned, however, that its operations per second values slightly increased overall multiplicities which can be seen as an indication that the index at least had an accelerating effect.
+It must be mentioned, however, that its operations per second values slightly increased overall iteration counts which can be seen as an indication that the index at least had an accelerating effect.

 ![](/docs/assets/showcase_selectafter.png)